wp-plugins/all-in-one-event-calendar/readme.txt

 Our new calendar system combines a clean visual design, solid architectural patterns and a powerful set of features to create the most advanced calendar system available for WordPress.
 Best of all: it’s completely free.

-**New in version 1.6:** Download the free Premium version at [then.ly](http://then.ly/) and choose from 3 custom designed themes for your Calendar, or develop your own!
+Download the free Premium version at [then.ly](http://then.ly/) and choose from 3 custom designed themes for your Calendar, or develop your own!

 = Calendar Features For Users =